 When I first got on the road, I was not the most patient driver in the Schneider fleet.
 When time on the road directly affects your paycheck, it’s hard not to feel like every moment you’re on hold waiting for your DBL is taking money out of your pocket.
 Sitting and waiting on the phone is frustrating.

 The truth is, the DBL has about 20 other drivers who could all be calling at the same time with issues.
 My recommendation to new drivers is to be patient.
 Your DBL is there for you, doing what they can to take care of you and other drivers.

 Your Trainer Has Your Best Interest at Heart

-Every week I have the opportunity to tell new Schneider drivers in training that they are the most important members of Schneider.
+Every week I had the opportunity to tell new Schneider drivers in training that they are the most important members of Schneider.
 Without them, we wouldn’t be here.
 We rely on drivers to deliver exceptional customer service, and they rely on the training staff to give them the tools they need to be successful.
 It’s a team effort.

 I’ve learned as a driver that sometimes you need to do and say things you don’t necessarily want to, but it’s required in that role to maintain our core value of Safety First and Always.
 That’s why Schneider has the best training in the industry.

 Thinking about becoming a new driver or making the switch to Schneider but not sure where to start?
 Check out the various career paths Schneider offers.